Learn the facts: They may not save your life, but they could save your face from disfigurement, or worse…

 - A microblading practitioner is usually an esthetician, makeup artist or manicurist who provides a variety of other services — and is not a full-time professional specialist.

 - Little training is needed for certification, hence the proliferation of new “practitioners.”
 A typical training course is only two to four days.

 - Microblading causes eyebrow hair loss where ever the razor cuts through hair inside the brow lines where the color belongs.

 - The cuts in the skin damage the hair follicle so that hair frequently does not regrow.

-- Microblading is only done with hair strokes and no shading, so the result are typically harsh and lack subtlety required for completely natural look.
+- Microblading is only done with hair strokes and no shading, so the result is typically harsh and lacks subtlety required for a completely natural look.

 - Many microblading artists are not registered with the county health department, nor have the required permits to perform this procedure legally — much less health department inspections.

 - How long the inks last is unpredictable because this method is completely manually so each incision to the skin (hair stroke) can be a different depth.
 We have found it to lasts anywhere from two months to two years.

 - Can only be done on brows.
 No other area of the face or body.

 - Corrective work is needed to fix problems or scarring caused by microblading – far more so than with other forms of permanent makeup which already has high rates of correction.